pingshiyu/reddit-eigenfaces/README.md

 # reddit-eigenfaces
-Eigenfaces analysis on the facial age/rating dataset scraped from the subreddit /r/rateme
+Eigenfaces analysis on the facial age/rating dataset scraped from the subreddit /r/rateme.

+Results documented in the [notebook](eigenfaces.ipynb)